Published August 25, 2021

 Cuffie defined SHL as a “civil libertarian and educational” organization, pronouncing that “the homosexual has a moral right in our pluralistic society to be a homosexual, and that bigotry and emotional prejudice against homosexuals is unjust.”
 Cuffie, an African American activist, became the group’s first chair and most visible presence in campus politics over the next two years.

 Our lives and accomplishments inevitably fade into history.
-But the closer you look, the less distant some historic Rutgers big ideas become—especially just one difficult year removed from the outbreak of a global pandemic and social unrest.
+But the closer you look, the less distant some historic Rutgers initiatives become—especially just a short time removed from the outbreak of a global pandemic and social unrest.

 In 1968 and 1971, when Ruth Bader Ginsburg and Lionel Cuffie were advocating for their rights, the nation was deeply divided—roiled by protest and consumed by the war in Vietnam.
 George Cook’s most critical work took place during a time of even deeper division: The American Civil War.
 Then, as now, the response to crisis was determination.
 The reaction to threat was courage.
 And the antidote to gridlock was innovation.